robusta-dev/krr/README.md

 <details>
   <summary>Giving an Explicit Prometheus URL</summary>

-If your prometheus is not auto-connecting, you can use `kubectl port-forward` for manually forwarding Prometheus.
+If your Prometheus is not auto-connecting, you can use `kubectl port-forward` for manually forwarding Prometheus.

 For example, if you have a Prometheus Pod called `kube-prometheus-st-prometheus-0`, then run this command to port-forward it: